Skip to content

 from pydantic import BaseModel

-# If result_type is a Pydantic model, try to create an instance
+# If output type is a Pydantic model, try to create an instance

 if isinstance(result_type, type) and issubclass(result_type, BaseModel):